themartiangirl/BS-Memoir/BS-MEMOIR/chapter1.md

 # Chapter 1:

 As I begin to write, thirty pounds have been lost; I lay upon the bathroom floor, my body too weakened to rise after an overwhelming bout of sickness.
 For months now, this has been the unyielding rhythm of my days since that event.
+Since then, nightmares every day and a continuous cycle of vomiting.